Le lien vers cette page a été envoyé avec succès aux destinataires.

 The JLD makes a ordinance who is notified to the person complained against.

-If the judge refuses detention, he can make an order for detention judicial review or an order of electronic wristband placement.
+If the judge refuses on detention, he may issue a detention order placement under judicial review or an order of electronic wristband placement.

-The accused person remains in detention until the next hearing before the public prosecutor.
+The person complained of remain in detention until the new hearing before the public prosecutor.

 Who can help me?